Package com.documentum.fc.client

 -

-Returns the hierarchy number of a virtual document component.
+setStartingNumberSets the starting number in the numbering scheme for the virtual document hierarchy.
 The hierarchy numbers are the numbers displayed with the components that indicate the component's position in the hierarchy.
 For example, if the top-most containing document contains two components, their default hierarchy numbers would be 1 and 2.
-If component 1 is a virtual document and has a component, that component's default hierarchy number is 1.1.
-For more information about the Virtual Document Manager and how it displays virtual documents, refer to Documentum client documentation.- Parameters:
+If component 1 is a virtual document and has a component, that component's default hierarchy number is 1.1.- Parameters:

 -